nodepa/seedlingo/docs/index.md

 ## What is Seedling?

-Seedling is a digital learning tool for adults;
+Seedling is a digital language learning tool for adults.

-a collection of exercise templates that bundled content can use to present curated lessons for first-language learners.
+A teacher or content developer can prepare lessons of curated exercises using Seedling's included exercise templates to provide tailored exercises to someone who is learning to read their native first-language.

 [Li Ai Education](https://liaieducation.com) used Seedling to make [立爱种字](https://种字.com), to help [Standard Chinese (Putonghua)]( https://en.wikipedia.org/wiki/Standard_Chinese) speaking adults learn to read simplified Chinese characters.

+You can try the Android app by downloading [version 0.95.0](https://github.com/nodepa/seedling/releases/download/v0.95.0/zz.v0.95.0_7.apk) or [check for a more recent release](https://github.com/nodepa/seedling/releases).

+You may have to enable "Installation from unknown sources" in the settings of your phone to be able to install.

 ## Get involved